jgregory6/resources/cheatsheets/resources.md

 # Resources

-## Web Browser
+## Web Browsers

-We will be working exclusively with the [Chrome web browser](https://www.google.com/chrome/) throughout this course.
+We will be working mostly with the [Chrome web browser](https://www.google.com/chrome/) throughout this course.
 All assignments will be graded using Chrome, so be sure to test with it.

 ## Software